dyne/Zenroom/docs/pages/zencode-scenarios-ethereum.md

 ## Multiple signatures verification

-Given an array of ethereum signatures, an array of ethereum addresses and the signed message
+Given an array that contains pairs of ethereum address and signature and a signed message

 [](../_media/examples/zencode_cookbook/ethereum/signature_array.data ':include :type=code json')